And for a lot of businesses and organizations, it’s also one of the most challenging.

 “One of the first things we did was to start collecting email addresses through social media,” explains operations manager, Jared Rigby.
 “But we also started collecting email addresses whenever someone would come in to the gym.
 Our last email we sent to just under 9,000 people.”

-Do you have guest wifi available to patrons at your store?
+Do you have guest wifi available to patrons at your business?

 An app like Gazella Wifi lets you grow your email list without having to lift a finger.
 Once the app is set up, guests will enter their email address to access your free wifi.

-Once those guests connect, Gazella’s integration adds contacts directly into your Constant Contact account.
+Once those guests connect, Gazella’s integration adds contacts directly to your Constant Contact account.

 Ready to grow your email list?